 Steven R. PeikinPartner

-Steven Peikin is Deputy Managing Partner of Sullivan & Cromwell’s Criminal Defense and Investigations Group.
+Steven Peikin is Managing Partner of Sullivan & Cromwell’s Criminal Defense and Investigations Group.
 His practice focuses on white-collar criminal defense, regulatory enforcement, and internal investigations.
 He has represented institutions and individual clients in numerous high-profile matters, including those involving alleged violations of the federal securities and commodities laws, FCPA matters, price fixing, violations of economic sanctions, and tax and money laundering offenses.

 Mr. Peikin has tried more than 20 criminal jury cases in federal court and argued many appeals before the U.S. Court of Appeals for the Second Circuit.